home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Backup location selector

-This can only be used on an installation with a Supervisor.
-For installations that do not have that, an error will be displayed.
+This can only be used on an installation with a Supervisor (Operating System or Supervised).
+For installations of type Home Assistant Core or Container, an error will be displayed.

 The backup location selector shows a list of places a backup could go, depending on what you have configured in [storage](https://my.home-assistant.io/redirect/storage/).